erickotsuka/slow_sync_demo/README.md

     1. If your AWS CLI credentials are not configured, do so with `aws configure`
     2. Run the following command, replacing the values with the ones from your environment: `aws cognito-idp admin-set-user-password --user-pool-id <YOUR_USER_POOL_ID> --username <COGNITO_USER_NAME (not email)> --password <COGNITO_USER_PASSWORD> --permanent`

-9. Create a user in AWS Console using AWS AppSync, passing the Cognito user name (not email) for the `id` field, any value for the `name`, and again the Cognito user name for the `owner`.
+9. Create an user in AWS Console using AWS AppSync using API Key auth, passing the Cognito user name (not phone number) for the `id` field, any value for the `name`, and again the Cognito user name for the `owner`.

 10. Run the app in Android Emulator or in an Android device in debug mode.